OBOAcademy/obook/docs/tutorial/pull-requests.md

 #### Write a good commit messages

+For more details about writing good commit messages [see here](https://incenp.org/dvlpt/docs/vcs-good-practices/index.html) (mandatory reading).

 3. Commit message: Before Committing, you must add a commit message.
 In GitHub Desktop in the Commit field in the lower left, there is a subject line and a description.

 4. Give a very descriptive title: Add a descriptive title in the subject line.
 For example: add new class ONTOLOGY:ID [term name] (e.g. add new class MONDO:0000006 heart disease)